The Ultimate Guide to Hiring Virtual Assistants in 2026

 Hiring a virtual assistant

-If you’ve reached a point in your business where growth is limited by the time you can spend moving it forward, you should probably consider hiring a virtual assistant.
+If your business growth is limited by the time you can dedicate to it, you should consider hiring a virtual assistant.

-Virtual assistants can be a cost-effective way to do this.
-They can increase productivity by giving you and your team time back in the day and efficiency by enabling greater focus on growth.
-(Not to mention the countless other benefits of hiring a VA.)
+Virtual assistants can be a cost-effective way to accomplish this.
+They can boost productivity by giving you and your team more time and efficiency, allowing greater focus on growth.
+(Not to mention the many other benefits of hiring a VA.)

-With some 25,000 virtual assistant services to choose from, finding the right assistant and the right service model can be daunting!
+With around 25,000 virtual assistant services available, choosing the right assistant and service model can be overwhelming!

 Ready to hire a virtual assistant you don't have to manage?